Don’t have a REAL ID yet? That could cause you travel headaches after May 7

-The deadline to get a REAL ID is fast approaching after years of postponements and delays.
+NEW YORK — (AP) — The deadline to get a REAL ID is almost here, after nearly two decades of postponements and delays.

-Starting May 7, your license or identification card will need to be REAL ID-compliant to fly domestically in the U.S.
+While it was initially said that you would not be able to fly domestically without a REAL ID or other TSA-approved form of identification once the May 7 deadline hits, the head of Homeland Security said Tuesday that travelers will still be able to fly, but should be prepared for additional steps at TSA.

-Unfortunately, it doesn’t seem like there will be another delay in the deadline this time.
-So, if you’re confused about how to get a REAL ID, why you even need one in the first place, and what happens if you don’t have one by May 7, here are some things to know:
+If you still don't have your REAL ID and are confused about how to get one, or are wondering why you even need one in the first place, here are some things to know:

 It’s a federally compliant state-issued license or identification card that the DHS says is a more secure form of identification.
 Besides needing a REAL ID to fly domestically, you will also need one to access certain federal buildings and facilities.